 To identify commercial reliance, a regional quotient (RQ) measure was used.
 The RQ measures the relative importance of a given species across all communities in the region and represents the proportional distribution of commercial landings of a particular species.
 This proportional measure does not provide the number of pounds or the value of the catch; data that might be confidential at the community level for many places.
 The RQ is calculated by dividing the total pounds (or value) of a species landed in a given community, by the total pounds (or value) for that species for all communities in the region.
 The measure is a way to quantify the importance of red snapper to communities around the Gulf coast and suggest where impacts from management actions are more likely to be experienced.
 The data used for the RQ measure were assembled from the accumulated landings system (ALS), which includes commercial landings of all species from both state and federal waters and is based on dealers' reports.
+These data were converted to provide landings by (dealer's) address.
 Because of this, the address of a dealer may not be the coastal community where the dealer's facility is located.
+Furthermore, the most recent year of ALS data converted to provide commercial landings by community is 2012.

 Commercial red snapper fishing is prosecuted throughout the Gulf region with the majority of landings occurring in the northern Gulf.
-Based on the RQ measure, the top 15 commercial red snapper fishing communities are identified in Figure 3.4.4.
+Based on the RQ measure, the top 15 commercial red snapper fishing communities are identified in Figure 3.4.1.1.
 A community's proportion of total landings is not static and changes over time.
 Thus, the figure provides rankings by RQ value for four years: 2000, 2005, 2008, and 2011.
-The top three communities in terms of commercial landings are Galveston, Texas; Destin, Florida; and Golden Meadow, Louisiana (Figure 3.4.4).
+The top three communities in terms of commercial landings are Galveston, Texas; Destin, Florida; and Golden Meadow, Louisiana (Figure 3.4.1.1).
 While in 2000, Panama City, Florida ranked first for commercial red snapper landings Gulfwide, the community has since been replaced by Destin, Florida in terms of commercial landings of red snapper.
 Data are not available concerning location of red snapper consumers, such as the proportion of Gulf red snapper that is consumed within the region or elsewhere in the U.S.

-Figure 3.4.4.
+Figure 3.4.1.1.
 Top 15 commercial red snapper fishing communities by RQ value for four years.
-Source: Southeast Fisheries Science Center, accumulated landings system (2011).
+Source: Southeast Fisheries Science Center, accumulated landings system (2012).